NicolasSchwarzer/web-console-boilerplate/README.md

-# web-console-template
+# web-console-boilerplate

-A template of web console project which saves your time on project initialization.
+A boilerplate of web console project which saves your time on project initialization.